Subscribe to Radio Times

 The TicWatch Pro 3 offers a range of features and functions.

 This is one that we were in two minds about.
-The TicWatch Pro 3 sits in a slightly awkward price zone – it’s cheaper than flagships like the Apple Watch 6 and the Samsung Galaxy Watch 3, but it’s also pricier than excellent mid-range options like the Apple Watch SE.
+The TicWatch Pro 3 is noticeabley, cheaper than flagships like the Apple Watch 6 and the Samsung Galaxy Watch 3, but that puts it at the same level as the Apple Watch SE.

 Let’s be honest: most people will want a wearable from Apple on their wrist, rather than one from, erm, Mobvoi.
 But the Pro 3 trumps the Watch SE with the included blood oxygen sensor, which is still advanced tech.